 Women develop high blood pressure most commonly during pregnancy, and the chances of developing high blood pressure increase with age.
 Symptoms of high blood pressure are more common in postmenopausal women.

-What are the causes of high blood pressure in women?
+Causes of high blood pressure in women

 The causes of high blood pressure in women are many and varied, and it is necessary to know well in order to prevent the complications of high blood pressure that affect women.